 OPEEP was established to provide members with a risk sharing pool for excess liability.
 OPEEP limits its risk retention on each policy issued through reinsurance and uses reinsurance to reduce its exposure to loss.
 Under general liability reinsurance agreements OPEEP members retain the first \$1,000,000 of each of their general liability occurrences and the reinsurance funds the next \$9,000,000 of each occurrence.
 Under employers' liability reinsurance all members (except CIS Trust) retain the first \$1,000,000 of each of their employers' liability occurrences and reinsurance funds the next \$6,000,000 of each occurrence.
 CIS Trust retains the first \$3,000,000 of each employers' liability occurrence and the reinsurance funds the next \$6,000,000 of each CIS Trust occurrence.
 These agreements permit recovery of a portion of claims obligations from reinsurers; however, they do not discharge the pool member's or OPEEP's primary obligation for such liabilities.

-Reinsurance premiums ceded to excess reinsurers totaled \$1,571,234 in FY2016.
-As of June 30, 2016 there are no expected recoveries under the reinsurance agreements because there were no excess claims reported by OPEEP members.
+Reinsurance premiums ceded to excess reinsurers totaled \$1,647,571 and \$1,571,234 in FY2017 and FY2016, respectively.
+As of June 30, 2017 there are no expected recoveries under the reinsurance agreements because there were no excess claims reported by OPEEP members.